June 2017: Lexcelera is present at VivaTech in Paris.

 For a young entrepreneur, France’s VivaTech exhibition is the ideal hub for strategic meetings.
 And for established companies, like Lexcelera clients BNP Paribas and SNCF, VivaTech is a reflection of their growth strategies based on technology and innovation.

 Held at the end of June, VivaTech was such a significant event that French President Emmanuel Macron himself was also present, declaring his desire for France to be a Start-Up Nation.
-Macron’s vision is for France to become a country of the tech giants of tomorrow, a country of unicorns.
+Therefore, Macron’s vision is for France to become a country of the tech giants of tomorrow, a country of unicorns.

-There may be a little way to go for that.
+But there may be a little way to go for that.
 According to CB Insights, there are just 18 unicorns in Europe – that is, 18 companies valued at $1 billion or more.
 Of these, just 2 are in France: BlaBlaCar (ride-sharing) and OVH (Big Data).
 But VivaTech aims to set the stage for many more unicorns to come.

-Supporting start-ups and future unicorns in their international development
+Translation technology to support start-ups and future unicorns in their international development

 In March, Maddyness, the French start-up magazine reported that between 2015 and 2016, 9400 startups were registered in France, the highest number ever.
 Among them are the future unicorns of technology and innovation who know that to develop, they need to look beyond the borders of France.

 Lexcelera is ready to help.
-A little-known fact is that Lexcelera’s innovation in language technologies is due to the fact that annually, it allocates 7% of its resources to R&D in translation technologies.
+A little-known fact is that Lexcelera’s innovation in language technology is due to the fact that annually, it allocates 7% of its resources to R&D in translation technologies.
 This means being ready to support companies to expand internationally, and maybe even help them to become unicorns.